TalkingQuickly/talkingquickly.github.io/_drafts/setting-up-kubernetes.md

 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

-Repeat on other nodes but instead of init, use the join command
+Repeat on other nodes but instead of init, use the join command.
+If using ufw, allow all traffic between nodes.

-If using UFW at a minimum need to open 6443
+If using UFW at a minimum need to open 6443 on the master.
+Remember that `ufw deny` and not having a ufw rule are different because there's a chain.

 Get local access to the cluster: